By 2020, Tourism in India could contribute

 revenues (ARRs) in the country.
 ARRs have moved up and room occupancy rates have also shot

 tourism sector is expected to perform well in future and the

 industry offers an interesting investment opportunity for long-term

 investors.
 Realising the potential in India, international and domestic hotel chains were rushing to cash in on it.
 Medical tourism was poised for rapid development in the future and India is busy developing first-class facilities to attract this multi-billion dollar niche market.

 Keenly aware of the unfolding boom in the tourism industry, the

 Indian government is lending a hand to the growth of the industry.
-In an unprecedented focus on tourism, the government unfolded a slew of initiatives including implementation of electronic visas and a thrust on heritage and pilgrim tourism.
+In an unprecedented focus on tourism, the government unfolded a slew of initiatives including implementation of electronic visas, a thrust on heritage and pilgrim tourism and creation of new tourist circuits.
 Indian government is also addressing the connectivity issue through upgradation of existing airports and building new ones and improving infrastructure.

 The government has already relaxed the criteria to receive a visa for medical tourism.
 It is also considering other incentives such as offering air travel and accommodation for foreign tourists who visit India for the third time.
 It may also pick up the bill for tour operators promoting domestic and medical tourism and is mulling income tax exemption for hoteliers if they invest 50 percent of profits into infrastructure.

 status to tourism, thus opening the doors to cheap, long-term funds